Die Sendung mit der Maus: Educational film shorts

 The idea for the educational film shorts came from one of the founders of the series, who noticed that children were very aware of the advertising on television.
 They were very well-made with very good photography and he got the idea to make "commercials" about reality.
-The first production answered the question, "Where do hard rolls come from?"
+The first production answered the question, "Where do bread rolls come from?"
 Some 400 letters a week arrive at the production office, and a large part of each show is used for such features, often answering questions asked by viewers.
 Segments have covered such topics as: